jupiter-commits/App-CICD-prototype/README.md

 **What was automated:**

-- Containers for the app with Gunicorn and Nginx (using docker and docker-compose)
+- Container for the app with Gunicorn
-- Ansible, Terraform, Prometheus
+- Provisioning cloud infrastructure with Terraform
+- Configuration and setup using Ansible
+- Using Docker compose to run app image, Nginx, Prometheus, and Grafana

-# Screenshots:
+## Screenshots:

 Requisting gunicorn before adding nginx:
 ![](images/demo_gunicorn.png)